ringcentral/ringcentral-extensible/README.md

 ## Change Transport Protocol

 By default, HTTPS is the transport protocol.
-If you'd like to use WebSocket as transport protocol, you need to sepcify `wsgOptions` when creating a `RingCentral` instance:
+If you'd like to use WebSocket as transport protocol, you need to specify `wsgOptions` when creating a `RingCentral` instance:

 ```ts
 const restOptions = { ... };